 Tammet's writing is eloquent and moving but always uncomplicated.
 And he succeeds in stripping away much of the misunderstanding and confusion that surrounds the unusual way autistic savants view the world - Radio Times

 Formerly an autistic child whose mother tongue was numbers, Daniel Tammet is the author of a rich and widely acclaimed body of work, including memoirs, essays, literary reportage, poetry and fiction.
-Born On A Blue Day (2006) and Every Word is a Bird We Teach to Sing (2017) were named by Booklist magazine as one of the editors' annual selections.
+Born on a Blue Day (2006) and Every Word is a Bird We Teach to Sing (2017) were named by Booklist magazine among the editors' annual selections.
 Thinking in Numbers (2012) was a BBC Radio 4 Book of the Week.
 Tammet's books have been translated into thirty languages.
 He is a Fellow of the Royal Society of Arts.